Central Commission for Discipline Inspection: Central level

 The secretary, known as the First Secretary during Chen Yun's term (1978–1987), is head of the CCDI.
 Elections of its secretary, deputy secretary, and secretary-general are held at its 1st Plenary Session, held immediately after a national congress.
 The CCDI proposes an elected secretary to the 1st Plenary Session of a central committee, which can approve or reject them.
 The CCDI Secretary has a number of elected deputies.
 Currently, there are eight deputy secretaries.
 Each CCDI Secretary since 2003 has concurrently headed the Central Leading Group for Inspection Work.

 Since 1978, all CCDI heads have been members of the PSC, although Wei Jianxing was a member from 1997 to 2002, but not from 1992 to 1997.
 The 12th National Congress required that the CCDI head serve concurrently on the PSC, but this was rescinded by Zhao Ziyang at the 13th National Congress in 1987.
 Although most of Zhao Ziyang's reforms were later themselves rescinded, concurrent PSC membership was not reintroduced until the 15th National Congress in 1997.

 The Standing Committee is the highest body when the CCDI is not convened for a plenary session.
 Elected by the 1st Plenary Session of the CCDI, it requires approval from the 1st plenary session of the Central Committee to take office.
 The Standing Committee presents a report to the CCDI at every plenary session; the latter is the only national-level organization, with the National People's Congress and the Central Committee, which holds at least one plenary session a year.
 CCDI plenary sessions, which discuss its past and future work, are usually held in January.
 The 18th Standing Committee has 19 members, one of whom (Huang Xiaowei) is a woman.

 The CCDI employs about 1,000 people.
 Since the 1993 merger of its internal functions with the MOS, it has grown to 27 bureaus and offices.
-Of these, the Office for Discipline Inspection and Supervision, the Case Hearing Office, and the Office for Circuit Inspection Work are the most important.
+Of these, the Office for Discipline Inspection and Supervision (ODIS), the Case Hearing Office, and the Office for Circuit Inspection Work are the most important.
 ODIS and its ten divisions are responsible for investigating breaches of party discipline and unlawful acts by party members.
 Of the ten divisions, four investigate cases at the vice-ministerial level and above; the remaining six investigate "officials at the level of provincial governor, vice-governor, chair and vice-chair of provincial standing committees of the National People's Congress, chair and vice-chair of provincial Political Consultative Conferences, city mayors, and deputies."
 In addition, there are twelve institutions which are directly subordinate to the CCDI.